 The normalize=1. option normalizes the potential such that the radial force is a fraction normalize=1. of the radial force necessary to make the circular velocity 1 at R=1.
-Starting in v1.2 you can also initialize potentials with amplitudes and other parameters in physical units; see below and other parts of this documentation.

 Similarly we can initialize other potentials and plot the combined rotation curve